Transfinite Daugavet property: Introduction

-In Section~\ref{sect:directsums} we show that for $c_0$-sums and $\ell_1$-sums of Banach spaces, we can compute the Daugavet and perfect Daugavet cardinal invariants by the formulae In the case of $\ell_\infty$-sums, we are only able to prove the inequalities $(\leq)$, except for the case of $C(K)$-spaces for which the results of Section~\ref{section:reapingnu} allow us to show the converse inequality as well.
+In Section~\ref{sect:directsums}, we show that for $\ell_1$-sums and finite $\ell_\infty$-sums of Banach spaces, we can compute the Daugavet and perfect Daugavet cardinal invariants by the formulae (where $E$ equals either $\ell_1(I)$ for arbitrary $I$ or $\ell_\infty(J)$ for finite $J$).
+In the case of infinite $\ell_\infty$-sums, we are only able to prove the inequalities $(\leq)$, except for the case of $C(K)$-spaces for which the results of Section~\ref{section:reapingnu} allow us to show the converse inequality as well.
+The formula fails for infinite $c_0$-sum.
 Combining these formulae with Maharam's theorem and the previous results, one can compute $\mathfrak{Dau}(L_1(\mu))$ for all measures (in Section~\ref{sect:L1}) and $\mathfrak{Dau}(L_\infty(\mu))$ for localisable measures.

 In Section~\ref{sect:L1} we prove that $\mathfrak{Dau}(L_1(\{0,1\}^\kappa)) = \kappa$ for infinite cardinals, leading to a calculation of the index for all $L_1(\mu)$ spaces with the help of Maharam's decomposition.
 By contrast, no perfect Daugavet property holds in any $L_1(\mu)$ space.